Prince Michael Feodorovich of Russia: Career

 For sometime he worked for the Societé des Parfums of Lucien Lelong, who had been married to his aunt Princess Natalie Paley.
 In 1949, Prince Michael Feodorovich moved into the film industry working as an assistant director, later becoming a director of production.
 He worked, among others, with René Clair, Julien Duvivier and Henri-Georges Clouzot.
 Burt Lancaster, Tony Curtis, Gina Lollobrigida and Marlon Brando were some of the well-known actors who appeared in his films.
 In the 1950s the prince had an affair with actress Annabella (1907–1996), after the latter had divorced the American actor Tyrone Power.
 Their love affair lasted ten years, and despite their age difference the French actress would have liked to marry the prince.
 They later split, but Michael Feodorovich remained very attached to Annabella until her death.

 After retiring from the industry in 1985 he spent his retirement living between Biarritz and Neuilly.
 After his second marriage he brought a house in L'Escala on the Costa Brava.
 Prince Michael Feodorovich joined the Romanov Family Association on its creation in 1979.

 Prince Michael Feodorovich first visited Russia in 1990.
 He made another trip in 1994 to attend a book launch with the St Petersburg authorities looking to provide him with a house in return for his help in promoting Russian culture.
 When asked about the house he said "First the house, then I'll ask for a passport."
 He made another visit to Russia in 1997 to attend the opening of his Romanov photographic exhibition which was also attended by a number of his cousins.
 Prince Michael Feodorovich refused to attend with other members of the Imperial family, the burial of his great uncle Nicholas II as he doubted the bones were genuine.
 He later tried unsuccessfully to prevent the reburial of the remains in St Petersburg of his great-grandmother, the Dowager Empress Maria Feodorovna, as he felt that "members of the Imperial family who died in exile should stay where they passed away".

-Prince Michael Feodorovich died in Paris at the age of 84.
+Prince Michael Feodorovich died in the 18th arrondissement of Paris at the age of 84.
 His cousin Prince Michael Andreevich of Russia died in Sydney on the same day.

 Marriages and children

-Prince Michael Feodorovich married firstly Helga Staufenberger (b.
-1926) in Paris on 15 October 1958.
+Prince Michael Feodorovich married firstly in Paris on 15 October 1958 Helga Friederike Magda Staufenberger (Vienna, 22 August 1926 - ?), daughter of Ludwig Staufenberger and wife Friederike Marie Josepha Schmoll, daughter of the founder of the famous Schmoll company (cleaning products of all kinds).
 They had one son before divorcing in 1992.